astrogewgaw/spacetar/README.md

 ## Space molecules :test_tube: :alembic: in your terminal :computer: !

-Space is really cold :cold_face:.
-In fact, scientists thought it was too cold there for any molecules to form or react.
-So, when scientists actually detected the first molecules in space, they realised that they had to re-think everything they knew about the *interstellar medium* (the space between stars :star:).
-And so **astrochemistry**, the study of how space molecules form and react, was born.
-Since then, we have detected molecules like smelly **ammonia**, intoxicating **ethanol** :beers:, and even **ethylene glycol** (used in **anti-freeze** :snowflake:); the catalog of space molecules now has more than *200 unique species*.
+Outer space is cold :cold_face: and vast.
+Since molecules often need to collide with one another with sufficient energy to form and react, scientists assumed that there could never be any molecules in space.
+Space was just too cold and too big for two molecules to ever encounter one another with enough energy.
+And then radio astronomers :satellite: detected some of the first molecules in space.
+A realisation hit the astronomical community at large; whatever they thought they knew about chemistry in space was wrong.
+Thus began a completely new field: :sparkles: **astrochemistry** :sparkles:.
+Since then, we have discovered all kinds of molecules in space: from smelly *ammonia* :nauseated_face: to intoxicating ethanol, :beers:.
+To date, we know of more than *200 molecules* :exploding_head: that our telescopes have detected in space, and the number increases each year.

 [**spacetar**][repo] brings them right into your terminal :computer:.